zotroneneis/zotroneneis.github.io/_posts/2018-08-01-blog-post-day-10-and-11.md

 You can read more about ```typing.NamedTuple``` in the [Python docs](https://docs.python.org/3/library/typing.html).

-## Death eater class
+## Dark Army class
 We don't want our pupils, professors and ghosts to be immutable.
-A suitable group of people for an immutable class are the death eaters.
+A suitable group of people for an immutable class are the Dark Army members.
 So let's create a NamedTuple for them!

 ```python
 from typing import NamedTuple